remimorvan/knowledge-clustering/README.md

     %  | semigroups
     %  | semigroup

-which means that Anakin suggest to put "words" together with the (already known) knwoledge "word@ord", to put "monoids" with "monoid", and to define a new notion containing "semigroup" and "semigroups".
+which means that Anakin suggest to put "words" together with the (already known) knowledge "word@ord", to put "monoids" with "monoid", and to define a new notion containing "semigroup" and "semigroups".

 You can also run anakin on an empty notion file and a (possibly) huge diagnose file.
 An example is provided in `examples/big.tex` (which is empty) and `examples/big.diagnose` (which contains 181 undefined knowledges).
 Anakin will probably reach the time limit (15s by default): you can try to obtain a better solution by using the option `-t`.

+## Acknowledgments

+This project greatly benefited from discussions with Aliaume Lopez and Théo Matricon.